Chegongmiao station

-It is the first four-line interchange hub in Shenzhen, and the second in mainland China after the Century Avenue station in the Shanghai Metro.
+It is the first four-line interchange station in the Shenzhen Metro, and the second in mainland China after the Century Avenue station of the Shanghai Metro.
 The Line 1 platforms opened on 28 December 2004, the Line 11 platforms opened on 28 June 2016 and the Line 7 and Line 9 platforms opened on 28 October 2016.

 This station provides cross-platform interchange between Line 7 and Line 9, but not between Line 1 and Line 11.